RacheliDehan/RateProject/README.md

 How to Run the Project
 - Clone the Repository
 - Run the Frontend (branch main)
-   In the terminal
+   -In the terminal
      -  Run :npm install
      -  Run: npm run dev
 - Run the Backend(branch master)